apify/actor-whitepaper/README.md

   not in advance.
 If the actor fails in the middle or is aborted, the users only need to be charged for results they actually received.
   Nothing will make users of your actors angrier than charging them for something they didn't get.
+  Add margin to cover for this potential loss.

 **TODO**
 - In actor specification file, add `perUnitCreditsUsd` field to actor input fields